-We spoke about the pleasurable act of creating shapes with leaves .one of the ladies was particularly interested in what I was doing and asked me if I’ve made the colourful shape under the tree, she said that they’ve been trying to guess what it was, I encouraged them to do hace a go themselves
+We spoke about the pleasurable act of creating shapes with leaves and found materials, one of the ladies was particularly interested in what I was doing and asked me if I’ve made the colourful shape under the tree, she said that they’ve been trying to guess what it was, I encouraged them to do have a go themselves

 I will be keeping a record of the experience and sharing this, details to follow.